Data Processing Agreement (DPA)

 4. Sub-processors

-- We will impose on each sub-processor, by way of a written contract, data protection obligations no less onerous than those set out in this DPA.
+- We ensure that each sub-processor we engage is bound by data protection obligations equivalent to those set out in this DPA.
 We remain responsible to you for the performance of each sub-processor's obligations.

 5. International transfers